-You might have taken a telephone booking, or simply received an online booking, but you’ve made an arrangement for the customer to pay on arrival.
 To stop the system from automatically cancelling a booking after your preferred time period, go to the booking in question and untick the provisional flag.
 This ensures that the booking is no longer provisional.

 Can I still check if the system or a person cancelled a booking?

 When you look at your cancelled bookings, open the booking and you’ll see in red ‘this booking has been cancelled’.
 If there is no initials for the user, the system has automatically cancelled the booking for you.

 Can I un-cancel a booking?

 No. There is currently no facility to un-cancel a booking.
 Your customer can either make a new booking through your website or you can, in the admin area.
 It will be slightly quicker as the customer record is already saved for your customer to login or for you to find the customer in your Customer Records.

 I don’t seem to see this new setting to automatically cancel provisional bookings?